jeffpascal/Kubernetes/cloud-terms.md

 - SaaS is a method of delivering software for applications through the Internet on demand, and usually on a subscription basis.

 ![alt](images/cloud-terms-services.PNG)

+### Anything as a service

+It's interesting to note that you might hear mention of a new model positioned as "anything as a service" and commonly referred to as XaaS.
+This model handles any IT service hosted on a provider's infrastructure that is remotely available over a network.
+This could include:

+- Data as a service (DaaS)
+- Storage as a service (STaaS)
+- Communication as a service (CaaS)
+- Business process as a service (BPaaS)